Caleb4man/caleb4man.github.io/docs/Homebrew/3-Classes/1-Fighter/1-Fighter.md

 # Fighter
 This fighter is designed for a specific type of player who enjoys a more technical style of play.
 As it stands, the Fighter is a lackluster class for this, but the 4th edition fighter did this well.
 In order to bring some of the magic back from the old 4e days, I present to you the (Nerd) Fighter, an optional alternative to the fighter for a more complex playstyle.

-Throughout this document, this class is known as the Fighter or (Nerd) Fighter.

 ##### The Fighter
 | Level | Proficiency Bonus | Features                                 | Maneuvers Known | Superiority Dice | Exploits Known | Blitzes Known |
 |:-----:|:-----------------:|:---------------------------------------- |:---------------:|:----------------:|:--------------:|:-------------:|